How to Block Google FLoC Web Tracking System

 How to Block Google FLoC, The Web's Latest Tracking Tech

-If you don't want to show an interest-based advertisement on your website, you can opt out by implementing Permissions Policy headers.
-FLoC is designed as a replacement for third-party cookies with its user surveillance built-in browser itself.
+Suppose you want to avoid showing an interest-based advertisement on your website.
+In that case, you can opt-out by implementing Permissions Policy headers.
+FLoC is designed to replace third-party cookies with its user surveillance built-in browser.

 Why You Need To Block Google FLoC

-Google FLoC is another tracking system which means more data is gathered about you.
-There isn't a way to opt out of it, the only options are to use the old system of third-party cookies or to use the new FLoC system.
-From a security and privacy perspective, they are the same thing so FLoC does not solve the problem.
+Google FLoC is another tracking system that gathers more data about you.
+There isn't a way to opt out of it; the only options are to use the old system of third-party cookies or the new FLoC system.
+They are different from a security and privacy perspective, so FLoC does not solve the problem.

-Google FLoC is creating digital fingerprinting on a per-user basis, and whilst they say that websites cannot track you as an individual, on the cohort to which you belong, we can take a pretty good guess that Google is still using this to track each and every click.
+Google FLoC is creating digital fingerprinting on a per-user basis.
+Whilst they say that websites cannot track you as an individual on the cohort to which you belong, we can guess that Google still uses this to track every click.
 Some security researchers have also criticized Google FLoC for being another data point that websites can use to track you, which makes their tracking even more effective.

-Website owners can also opt out of FLoC by making some simple modifications to their web server's HTTP response header.
+Website owners can also opt out of FLoC by modifying their web server's HTTP response header.

 How to Block Google FLoC on a Website